rjain9/CompleteDevOpsPipeline/README.md

     * Resets the changes by `git reset --hard HEAD`
 * In either case, we have handled the rollback (reverting/resetting the committed changes) after completing every build in jenkins

-**You can check all the commits made by commit fuzzer [here](https://github.ncsu.edu/oachary/iTrust2-v2/commits/fuzzer)**
+**You can check all the commits made by commit fuzzer [here](https://github.ncsu.edu/oachary/iTrust2-v2/commits/fuzzer).**

-#### Problems the fuzzer discovered:
+#### Problems which the commit fuzzer discovered:

 The fuzzer was successful in finding out:
 * Whether the files contain hard-coded string values
-* Whether the files contain any dead code
+* Whether the files contain any dead code/function

 #### Extending fuzzing operations:

-The fuzzing operations can be extended using certain additions like:
+* The fuzzing operations can be extended using certain additions like swapping 0's with 1's or swapping `True` with `False` in the retun statements.
-* swap the return values of 0 and 1
+* Moreover, Instead of using the `black-box` approach, we can switch to more intelligent `white-box` fuzzing
-* change the length of 'string' values
+* Here, we are mutating the code base itself.
+Gererative approach of fuzzing can also be used with the creation of random test inputs

 ## Test prioritization analysis (25 points)